“Tell me and I forget.

 The congenital cardiology program at Yale has a long history of major contributions to the field of pediatric cardiology and congenital cardiac surgery.
 Clinical and basic science research opportunities abound within the division and across multiple disciplines within the medical school.
 Dr. Martina Brueckner, a member of the cardiology faculty, heads up the “Genetics of human heterotaxy and aortic arch malformations study,” a project under the larger multicenter Pediatric Cardiac Genomics Consortium.
 Fellow projects often span multiple disciplines and involve faculty from areas such as surgery, adult cardiology, ICU, and nuclear medicine.
 Fellows are assigned two two-week research blocks in their 1st year.
 Research time increases to 5 months and 6 months in the 2nd and 3rd years.
 Recent fellow projects can be reviewed on the Pediatric Cardiology Research page.

-New Haven has matured over the past two decades and is now a vibrant and exciting small city.
+New Haven is a vibrant and exciting small city.
 The picturesque Yale University campus lies at the heart of downtown New Haven.
 The city offers a wide variety of exceptional restaurants and entertainment opportunities.
 Hiking, biking, swimming and other outdoor activities are minutes away.
 New York City is accessible by train in about 90 minutes.

 Those interested in applying for fellowship training should address inquires to Dr. John Fahey, Pediatric Cardiology Fellowship Program Director.

 c/o Mary Fiasconaro